rock-core/rock-and-syskit/source/integrating_functionality/deployment.html.md

 - TOC
 {:toc}

+So far, we have declared and written a C++ component _class_.
+That is, we implemented the component's computation.
+We have however not yet breached the subject of describing when the component's methods ([Hooks](writing_the_hooks.html)) are called.
+This is what the **deployment** is all about.

 In Rock, each deployment is a separate binary (UNIX process) in which a certain number of tasks have been _instanciated_.
 The role of the deployment is to:
  - group threads in processes